SalTheThief/EliteVariety/README.md

 # Elite Variety
 Adds 5 new elite types!
-Supports [Aspect Abilities](https://thunderstore.io/package/TheMysticSword/AspectAbilities/)
+Supports [Aspect Abilities](https://thunderstore.io/package/TheMysticSword/AspectAbilities/) for on-use effects.

 ---
-###### Ironclad - spawns with full barrier that decays at a much lower rate.
+###### Ironclad - spawns with full barrier that doesn't decay.
 Roots on hit.
 On use: gain temporary armor.

 ---
-###### Invigorating - carries a Warbanner.
-Activates War Horn for all allies in the banner radius on hit.
+###### Invigorating - carries a warbanner that buffs nearby allies.
+Temporarily changes Warbanner buff to Frenzy on hit.
 On use: increase banner radius.

 ---
-###### Pillaging - steals gold from nearby allies, preventing it from being dropped on death.
+###### Pillaging - steals gold from nearby allies.
 Steals gold from the victim on hit.
-On use: purchase a random item for $25 (price scales over time).
+On use: spend half of your gold and gain a random item.
+The more gold spent, the higher chance of getting a rarer item.

 ---
-###### Arenaceous - always surrounded by a sandstorm that deals damage to nearby enemies and lifts them.
+###### Arenaceous - always surrounded by a sandstorm that deals damage to nearby enemies.
 Reduces visibility on hit.
-On use: perform a tornado dash, increasing sandstorm damage.
+On use: dash forward, knocking nearby enemies up.

 ---
-###### Tinkering - spawns with a Gunner Drone.
-Fires missiles on hit.
-On use: repair all drones.
+###### Tinkering - spawns with a Tinkerer's Drone that becomes stronger with the amount of Item Scrap in the inventory.
+Chance to steal one of the target's items and convert it into Scrap Metal on hit (stolen items are returned on death).
+On use: heal all ally drones.